Bylaws of the P.S. 31

 In order to fully fund enrichment programs, the PTA needs to raise approximately $200 per student.
 Member donations are voluntary and can be given in any amount.
 Donations are in no way a requirement for PTA membership, voting, or running for office.

 Each parent of a child/children currently enrolled at P.S.
 31 shall be entitled to one vote.
 Proxy voting or absentee balloting is prohibited.

 Each teacher currently employed at P.S.
 31 shall be entitled to one vote.

 Voting privileges can be exercised within a VRP meeting (Sections I.D.3.b. and II.C; A-660)

 Article IV.
 Officers and elections

-The offices for election of the PTA shall be: Co-Presidents, Secretary, Treasurer, and Board Member.
-There shall be a maximum of five positions filled.
-The Association must elect the mandatory core officers (Co-Presidents, Secretary, Treasurer, and Board Member) in order to be a functioning PTA.
-The term of office for Co-Presidents shall be for one year as outlined below.
+The offices for election of the PTA shall be: President, Secretary, Treasurer, and Board Member.
+There shall be a maximum of four positions filled.
+The Association must elect the mandatory core officers (President, Secretary, and Treasurer) in order to be a functioning PTA.
+The term of office for President shall be for one year as outlined below.

 Section 2.
 Term of Office and Term Limits

 The term of office shall be from July 1st through June 30th.
 Officers shall be elected by the second Friday in June for a one-year term beginning July 1.
 Qualifications for officers are limited to parents.
 Term limits for each officer position for the Association shall be two consecutive one-year terms.
 The candidate may be elected to serve in a third term provided no other interested candidate is nominated and willing to serve.